Root polytopes, tropical types, and toric edge ideals: Introduction

 \begin{thm}[Propositions \ref{prop: typesLabelCells}, \ref{prop: cocellularRes}, \ref{prop: cotypeCellRes}] Let $\cH = \cH(A)$ be a sufficiently generic arrangement of tropical hyperplanes in $\troptorus{d}$.
 Then with the monomial labels given by fine type (respectively, coarse type), the complex $\cC(A)$ supports a minimal cocellular resolution of the fine (resp. coarse) type ideal.
 Similarly, the labeled complex $\cB(A)$ supports a minimal cellular resolution of the fine (resp. coarse) cotype ideal. \end{thm}

 Recall that the finite entries of the matrix $A$ define a bipartite graph $B = B_A \subset K_{d,n}$.
-We let $P_B$ denote the corresponding generalized permutohedron (sum of simplices) and note that the coarse type ideal is generated by monomials corresponding to the lattice points of $P_B$.
-An application of the Cayley trick then gives us the following.
+We let $P_B$ denote the corresponding generalized permutohedron (sum of simplices), and note that the coarse type ideal is generated by monomials corresponding to the lattice points of $P_B$.
+An application of the Cayley trick therefore implies that $P_B$ supports a minimal cellular resolution of the ideal generated by its lattice points; see Corollaries \ref{cor: cellResGenPerm} and \ref{cor: coarsemonomials}.

-\begin{thm}[Corollaries \ref{cor: cellResGenPerm} and \ref{cor: coarsemonomials}] Suppose $B$ is a bipartite graph and let $P_B$ denote the associated generalized permutohedron.
-Then any regular fine mixed subdivision of $P_B$ supports a minimal cellular resolution of the ideal generated by the lattice points of $P_B$. \end{thm}

 We refer to Figure \ref{fig: mixedSubdiv} for an illustration.

+Our results involving cellular resolutions of type ideals allow us to interpret volumes of generalized permutohedra in terms of algebraic data.
+For instance, we compute the volume of $P_B$ as well as other combinatorial data including \emph{$G$-draconian sequences}, in terms of a computation in initial ideals (see Proposition \ref{prop: volumeGenPerm}).
+If $\cH = \cH(A)$ is a \textit{graphic} tropical hyperplane arrangement, i.e., each column in the tropical matrix $A$ has exactly two finite entries (see Definition \ref{def: graphic}), the associated polytope $P_B$ is a graphical \emph{zonotope}, and its volume is given by the dimension of the largest syzygy of the underlying type ideal (see Corollary \ref{cor: zonotope}).

 The entries of the tropical matrix $A$ naturally define a term order on the polynomial ring whose variables are given by the vertices of the associated root polytope $Q_B$.
 This in turn defines an initial ideal $\inn_A(L)$ of the toric ideal $L$ defined by $Q_B$.
 Extending results of \cite{block2006tropical} and \cite{dochtermann2012tropical} we relate this ideal to the cotype ideal associated to the arrangement ${\cH}(A)$.

 \begin{thm}[Proposition \ref{prop: cotypeIdealAD}] Let $\cH = \cH(A)$ be any arrangement of tropical hyperplanes, and let $L$ be the lattice ideal of the associated root polytope $Q_{B_A}$.
 Then the fine cotype ideal associated to $\cH$ is the Alexander dual of $M(\inn_A(L))$, where $M(\inn_A(L))$ is the largest monomial ideal contained in $\inn_A(L)$. \end{thm}